 - Forms of human trafficking include: labor trafficking, organ trafficking, and/or sex trafficking

 What are the YWCA Northcentral PA’s Prevention & Education Services?

-- Free, age-appropriate workshops provided to schools, youth groups, colleges, community groups, medical offices and professional organizations and businesses.
+- Free, age-appropriate workshops are provided to schools, youth groups, colleges, community groups, medical offices, and professional organizations and businesses.